8 Groovy Blog Writing Tips

 When writing blog copy that’s SEO friendly there are a few things to keep in mind:

-1. Write to your Reader.
-One of the main mistakes writers make with SEO friendly blog copywriting is trying to write for search engines at the risk of alienating visitors to their website (potential customers).
+Write for your Reader.
+A common mistake writers make when developing SEO friendly blog articles is trying to write exclusively for search engines at the risk of alienating visitors to their website (potential customers).
 We sometimes completely overthink our motivation and leave the content riddled with nonsensical, overused keywords that just sound stupid when reading out loud.
 Website copy should be written specifically with your intended reader in mind.
 Focus on solving your customer’s problems first, answer a question, explain a common scenario using layman’s terms.
 The search engines will take care of themselves.

-3. Keywords.
+Keywords.
 Research your keywords carefully.
 Choose 2 or 3 priority keywords and work them naturally into your content.
 Don’t overdo it.
 It doesn’t take a genius to see when you’re trying too hard.
 Plus it makes your content sounds ridiculous.
-Try to work the keywords into your copy naturally with about 3 to 5 mentions, but most importantly copy should flow naturally and make sense.
+Try to work the keywords into your copy naturally with about 3 to 5 mentions, but most importantly your content should have an organic flow and make sense.

-6. Benefits, not Features.
+Benefits, not Features.
 Describe the benefits of your product or service to prospects and customers.
 Consumers don’t buy features, they want to know what’s in it for them?
 Will it solve their problem?
 Will it make their lives easier?
 Will it help them accomplish a task?
 When a reader gets to the point where they feel that your product or service would benefit them, they will consider buying.

-7. Paragraphs and Emphasis.
-Keep your blog copy to bite-sized paragraphs.
+Paragraphs and Emphasis.
+Keep your blog content to bite-sized paragraphs.
 Don’t make the reader work too hard.
-Blog readers seek immediate gratification and like to scan copy or skip to the important parts.
-Use emphasis formatting like bold or underline to draw attention to important points – with moderation.
+Blog readers seek immediate gratification and like to scan copy (headline scan) or skip to the important parts.
+Use emphasis formatting like bolding or bulleted lists to draw attention to important points – with moderation.

-8. Proof Reading.
-Often people are so happy to have finished a blog post with great copy that they can forget to go back and proofread it.
+Proofread.
+Often people are so happy to have finished a blog post with great content that they often forget to go back and proofread it.
 Simple mistakes make you and your company seem thoughtless and unprofessional.
 I know, I’ve done it.
 Do yourself a favour, don’t just proofread your own article, ask a workmate to take a spin across it.
 Here are Caorda, we often have 2 or 3 people scan over a blog post for grammar, spelling and general flow and clarity.
 Don’t be a snob.
 Share.